Updated: Apr 16

 ... and RETREATS to the back of the stage.
 Out of the audience’s view -- about to leave this all behind once and for all...

 KEY TAKEAWAYS.
 This scene starts on page 107 at the height of the most important performance of Andrew's life.
 There's so much that works in this scene.
 For starters, the writer chose to use SUB HEADINGS.
 Creating new SLUG LINES would slow down the action.
 He also puts them in BOLD so you wouldn't forget where you were.
 On this page alone, the writer was able to include our main character, ANDREW, as well as other important characters such as Fletcher, Nicole, Bassit, Jim -- and, of course, the musicians and crowd.
 The writer also stays away from dull words; take for instance, "SASHAYS"; an amateur writer would have written "walks" back to the drum set.
 Same goes with words like "MORTIFIED" (an amateur writer would have said "scared") and "STAGGERS" (an amateur writer would have said "moves").
-While this may seem pedestrian, having an economical script with carefully-chosen words makes the difference between a PASS and a RECOMMEND.
+While it may appear basic, having an economical script with precisely selected words can mean the difference between receiving a PASS or a RECOMMEND.

 While the film itself had mixed reviews, some of that can be credited to the direction and casting choices.
 ALL THE BOYS LOVE MANDY LANE follows a familiar horror-thriller narrative.
 But Jacob Forman was able to successfully market/sell his script by keeping the script focused.
 The writer doesn't drift away from the main storyline.
 Similar to SCREAM, the writer chose to show carnage at the start of the script, which is the catalyst that drives the story throughout.
 The writer chose stereotypical characters, characters we seen a million times before.
 While this is usually frowned upon, it was never about falling in love with these insipid characters; the focus was on their fast-paced mysterious journey.
 This is an impressive script that follows about every script formatting rule to a "T".
 Coming in at 99 pages, this is a lean script, the fat was cut out after the first couple drafts, and reads like a breeze.